ernesto1/monochrome/README.md

 Most fonts used should come by default in your distro:

 - [Promenade de la Croisette](https://www.fontspace.com/promenade-de-la-croisette-font-f23769)
+- Nimbus Mono PS Regular
 - Noto Sans CJK JP Thin
+- URW Gothic
 - URW Gothic Demi
-- Nimbus Mono PS Regular

 ### Download the code for these conky scripts
 Create the `~/conky` directory and clone this repository